manyducksco/borf/packages/woofe/lib/viewer/README.md

   presets: [
     {
       name: "Primary",
-      // Preset attrs are merged with default viewer attrs, so this will include the 'onclick' when connected.
+      // Preset inputs are merged with default viewer inputs, so this will include the 'onclick' when connected.
-      attrs: {
+      inputs: {
         variant: "primary",
       },
       // Decorate the preset to provide the button a label.